 Fact: While safety features are more likely to increase your chances of surviving a crash, they don't make you indestructible.
 Safety features won't necessarily save you from death or serious injury, particularly at higher speeds or if you're not wearing your seat belt.

 Fact: Many reasonably priced vehicle models score very well in the safety ratings and better than some of the more expensive models.

 Myth: Older vehicles tend to be bigger and heavier, and therefore safer.

 Fact: Older vehicles have been shown from crash records to be less safe on average than newer vehicles, due to fewer safety features and less sophisticated design.

 To find out more about used car safety ratings, read our brochure. (pdf 4.4mb)

-The UCSRs are the main output from the Vehicle Safety Research Group research program which has been refined and extended over the 21 years since ratings were first produced.
+The UCSRs are the main output from the Vehicle Safety Research Group research program and there have been a number of highlights over the 22 years of publication in refining and extending the ratings.
 The focus of the VSRG program has become much broader than just the ratings.